au-clan/quotegraph/README.md

 ### Quotebank issues
 Since it is derived from Quotebank, Quotegraph inherits all Quotebank's shortcomings, including the imperfect speaker attribution [1] and disambiguation [2].
 Due to encoding issues, those shortcomings are further emphasized in the earlier phases of Quotebank (A-C).
 The data from the phases A-C should therefore be analyzed with great caution.

+### Size
+Since Quotegraph is a fairly large network, it necessitates the use of efficient network analysis tools such as [networkit](https://networkit.github.io/), [graph-tool](https://graph-tool.skewed.de/), or [snap](http://snap.stanford.edu/snappy/index.html), and renders [networkx](https://networkx.org/) unusable.

 ## Open research questions
 1. When a prominent speakers mention someone, does that person get more quoted or mentioned in other quotes?
 Can we identify leaders and their followers by investigating the patterns of person mentions?